arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ## Task 2

 Create the `Square`, `Triangle`, and `Circle` classes.
-In each class, you will need to decide what instance data to declare, create at least 1 constructor, and implement all of the `Polygon` methods.
-You may assume that `Circle`s have 0 sides (although there is some philosophical argument toward inifinite sides as well).
+In each class, you will need to decide what instance data to declare, create at least 1 constructor, and implement all of the `Polygon` methods.`Circle`s have 0 sides.

 ## Task 3

 Create a new `PolygonClient` to test all four implementations of the `Polygon` class.
 Your client shoud continuously construct polygons for the user (storing them in an `ArrayList<Polygon>`).
 It should start by prompting the user for the polygon they want to create next (of the four options), and then follow up by prompting the user for whatever data is necessary to construct the desired polygon.
-Finally, it should ask the user if they want to continue You may use the `InputHandler` class below to validate user inputs, and do not need to deal with user-input issues not handled by this class.
-You may read through it, or simply trust that its `static` `getDoubleFromUser`, `getPolygonFromUser`, and `getYesNoFromUser` methods `return` a `double` value or a `String` value (`"circle"`, `"rectangle"`, `"square"` or `"triangle"`), respectively, from `System.in`.
+Finally, it should ask the user if they want to continue.
+You may use the `InputHandler` class below to validate user inputs, and do not need to deal with user-input issues not handled by this class.
+You may read through it, or simply trust that its static `getDoubleFromUser`, `getPolygonFromUser`, and `getYesNoFromUser` methods return a `double`, `String`, or `boolean` respectively, from `System.in`.
+In the case of `getPolygonFromUser`, the output is "circle", "rectangle", "square", or "triangle".

 ```java
 import java.util.Scanner;